kuninethan95/dsc-phase-2-project/RM2.md

 ### Skedacicity Individual Conclusion:
-- It has not changed much
+- Small change
-- Dropping individual features did nto solve problem of heteroscedasticity
+- Dropping individual features did not solve problem of heteroscedasticity
-- Concern is that too much data has been dropped which narrows the scope of the models inference capabilities

 ## Going back to IQR because of heteroscedasticity
 - IQR method is more strict towards removing outliers
 - Using IQR method but only eliminiting observations based on price outliers
-- Able to provide inferences for more homes and wider range of home prices
+- Able to provide inferences for more types of homes and wider range of home prices

 ```

-    Num observations before removal: 21387
+    Num observations before removal: 21,387
-    Num observations after removal:  20235
+    Num observations after removal:  20,235
-    Num observations removed:  1152
+    Num observations removed:  1,152
     Percent observations removed:  5.39%
     --------------------------------------------
     --------------------------------------------